google-wallet/pass-converter/README.md

 - Create a [Google Cloud project](https://developers.google.com/workspace/guides/create-project)
 - Follow the [prerequisites](https://developers.google.com/wallet/generic/web/prerequisites) for using the Google Wallet APIs (specifically, steps 1 through 4)

 Once complete, you should have a service account JSON file and Google Wallet Issuer ID.
-These must then be configured as the `GOOGLE_APPLICATION_CREDENTIALS` and `GOOGLE_ISSUER_ID` environment variables, respectively.
+These must then be configured as the `googleServiceAccountJsonPath` and `googleIssuerId` `config.js` variables, respectively.

 ### Image hosting